carolinasancho/covid_analysis/README.md

 ##  💻 Aggregation and Scrapping:

 The information was collected and all de data sources previously informed, all the aggregation and analysis were made with pandas and Tableau
-I relates all the information by data in order to obtain the answer I was looking for: How big was the impact of the COVID on Brazilian job loss?.
-Got the conclusion that the impact was huge but we have already managed to recover in terms of unemployment rate.
+I relates all the information by data in order to obtain the answer I was looking for: How big was the impact of the COVID on Brazilian job loss?

-Considering the very limited time to perform analysis on this dataset and the analysis techniques that I know at the moment, with some effort I could obtain my results.

 ##  💻 Analysis: